psecio/websecio/_site/about.md

 All articles posted to this site remain the property of their authors.
 They are free to use them wherever and however they wish.
 Don't copy them.

+### Disclaimer

+All information on this site is provided for informational purposes only.
+Websec.io is not liable for the direct or indirect use of this information.
+Websec.io bears no responsibility for content or misues of information contained in its articles.

 Thanks!